Batu-end/discord-Ragged-bot/README.md

 # discord-Ragged-bot
-A test bot for discord
+A bot for discord, originally made to work with gifs.

 # V1 - Responds with specified messages, to messages that:
 -  start with a certain character(s)